-- 1c(i): Public open space should be provided in accordance with Appendix 4 of the CS and/or any subsequent DPD adopted by the Council. - 1c(ii): A flood risk assessment should be prepared and a comprehensive system for water management should be provided, which takes account of existing SDL features.
-All measures will need to be agreed with the Environment Agency, who support the principle of comprehensive water management plans for the SDL.
-The new system should include, at least: - proposals for effective drainage, including sustainable urban drainage, drawing on evidence from other developments; - measures for flood prevention and protection;
+- 1c(i): Public open space should be provided in accordance with Appendix 4 of the WCS and/or any subsequent DPD adopted by the Council. - 1c(ii): A comprehensive system for water management should be provided, which takes account of existing SDL features.
+The new system should include, at least: - proposals for effective sustainable urban drainage, drawing on evidence from other developments; - measures to avoid flood risk; - new ponds, which can enhance the recreational and visual qualities of the SDL; and - wetland areas.